gemc/clas12Tags/geometry_source/bst/README.md

 # Geometry

-The geometry consists of 3(4) barrela of modules, each with 3 silicon sensors.
+The geometry consists of 3(4) barrel of modules, each with 3 silicon sensors.